 Special Considerations for the Insured Horse and Cases Involving Multiple Practitioners:

 Each insurance policy for a horse is a contract between the horse owner and the insurance company and will dictate the specific terms and conditions concerning the payment of a mortality claim.
 Careful consideration should be given to possible “conflicts of interest” as referenced in the Ethical and Professional Guidelines in the AAEP Resource Guide and Membership Directory.
-The attending, consulting and referring veterinarians should follow the Ethical and Professional Guidelines under section IV, “Attending, Consulting and Referring,” as described in the AAEP Resource Guide & Membership Directory.
+The attending, consulting and referring veterinarians should follow the Ethical and Professional Guidelines contained within the AAEP Resource Guide & Membership Directory.